itchyny/gojq/README.md

 ## Difference to jq
 - gojq is purely implemented with Go language and is completely portable. jq depends on the C standard library so the availability of math functions depends on the library. jq also depends on the regular expression library and it makes build scripts complex.
 - gojq implements nice error messages for invalid query and JSON input.
 The error message of jq is sometimes difficult to tell where to fix the query.
 - gojq does not keep the order of object keys.
-I understand this might cause problems for some scripts but basically we should not rely on the order of object keys.
+I understand this might cause problems for some scripts but basically, we should not rely on the order of object keys.
 Due to this limitation, gojq does not have `keys_unsorted` function and `--sort-keys` (`-S`) option.
 I would implement when ordered map is implemented in the standard library of Go but I'm less motivated.
 - gojq supports arbitrary-precision integer calculation while jq does not.
-This is important to keeping the precision of numeric IDs or nanosecond values.
+This is important to keep the precision of numeric IDs or nanosecond values.
 You can also use gojq to solve some mathematical problems which require big integers.
 Note that mathematical functions convert integers to floating-point numbers; only addition, subtraction, multiplication, modulo operation and division (when divisible) keep integer precisions.
 When you want to calculate floor division of big integers, use `def intdiv($x; $y): ($x - $x % $y) / $y;`, instead of `$x / $y`.
 - gojq supports reading from YAML input while jq does not. gojq also supports YAML output.

 ### Color configuration
 The gojq command automatically disables coloring output when the output is not a tty.
-In order to force coloring output, specify `--color-output` (`-C`) option.
+To force coloring output, specify `--color-output` (`-C`) option.
 When [`NO_COLOR` environment variable](https://no-color.org/) is present or `--monochrome-output` (`-M`) option is specified, gojq disables coloring output, even if `--color-output` (`-C`) is specified.

 Use `GOJQ_COLORS` environment variable to configure individual colors.
-The variable is a colon-separated list of ANSI escape sequences of `null`, `false`, `true`, numbers, strings, object keys, arrays and objects.
+The variable is a colon-separated list of ANSI escape sequences of `null`, `false`, `true`, numbers, strings, object keys, arrays, and objects.
 The default configuration is `90:33:33:36:32:34;1`.

 ## Usage as a library